jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

     ENCODE

-    ASM TWO     \ assembler ASM words are not FORTH executable and can only be used in assembler mode ...     \ used to define interrupt routines, or subroutines as here.
+    ASM TWO     \ assembler ASM words are not FORTH executable and can only be used in assembler mode ...     \ used to define interrupt routines, or subroutines called by CALL...
-    RET
+    RET         \ and ended by RET or RETI.
     ENDASM

     CODE THREE
         ...
-    CALL #TWO   \ CALL only ASM words (finishing with RET(I))...
+    CALL #TWO   \ CALL only ASM words
         ...
     MOV @IP+,PC \ NEXT
     ENCODE